About Danish Ports

 Impact through clear goals and bold prioritization.
 The goals of Danish Ports - both the goals for all ports and for groups of ports - are clearly communicated so that they are known among members, decision-makers and in the public debate.

 Members and organization

 All ports covered by the Danish Ports Act and ports located in the Faroe Islands and Greenland (i.e. municipal ports, municipal self-government ports, port limited companies and private ports used commercially for goods, vehicles, people and fish landings) can join Danish Ports.
-We currently have 64 members.
-Danske Havne carries out its activities by taking initiatives to amend legislation, by issuing statements and recommendations, by providing service, guidance and advice, by training and information activities, by international activities and by preparing discussion papers and developing projects that promote Danske Havne's objectives.
+We currently have 48 members.
+Danske Havne carries out its activities by taking initiatives for changes to legislation, by issuing statements and recommendations, by providing service, guidance and advice, by training and information activities, by international activities and by preparing discussion papers and developing projects that promote Danske Havne's purpose.
 Danske Havne's expenses are primarily financed through membership fees and to a lesser extent through income-generating activities in connection with consultancy assignments and course activities.